aliasgharheidaricom/Parrot-optimizer-Algorithm-and-applications-to-medical-problems/README.md

 ## Contact Information

-If you have any questions, feedback, or collaboration inquiries, feel free to reach out to the authors.
-Visit the [Contact Information](Contact.md) section for details.
+If you have any questions, feedback, or collaboration inquiries, feel free to reach out to the as_heidari@ut.ac.ir

 ## Citation

 If you use the Parrot Optimizer in your academic research, please cite our paper.
-Find the suggested citation in the [Citation](Citation.md) section.

-## Future Development

-Explore our plans for the future development of the Parrot Optimizer in the [Future Development](FutureDevelopment.md) section.
-We look forward to expanding its capabilities and features.

-## Case Studies

-Discover real-world applications of the Parrot Optimizer in the [Case Studies](CaseStudies.md) section.
-Explore success stories and practical implementations.

 ## Supplementary Files and Code